FORGE: Foundational Optimization Representations from Graph Embeddings: Forge: Unsupervised Representation Learning for MIPs

 Once \textsc{Forge} is trained in this unsupervised manner across a corpus of MIP instances, we obtain:

 \textbf{Local Constraint \& Variable Representations}: Each node in the bipartite graph is assigned a discrete code which is mapped to a codeword.
 These become the constraint and variable embeddings.

 \textbf{Global MIP Instance Representation:} We leverage the distribution of codes at the instance level.
-Each instance is represented with an embedding of vocabulary size, $\lvert codebook\rvert$, where each value indicates the frequency of the corresponding code.
-See Figure~\ref{fig:embeddings} in Appendix~\ref{app:mip_embedding_example} for an example.
+Each instance is represented with an embedding of vocabulary size, $\lvert codebook\rvert$, where each value indicates the frequency of the corresponding code within the instance.
+Figure~\ref{fig:embeddings} shows an illustrative example with a codebook of size 5 (for brevity) and the resulting MIP embedding $\vec{emb}=[3, 2, 3, 2, 0]$

+Beyond unsupervised pre-training, for MIP-specific downstream tasks such as integrality gap prediction, guiding the search, and solver configuration, we can fine-tune \textit{the same pre-trained embedding} using a small number of cheaply labeled data for radically \textit{different tasks across different problems}.